Puli dog: History

 The Magyars probably brought the Puli to Hungary in the 9th Century when they invaded westwards from Siberia, and it has been a sheepdog on the Hungarian plain since then.
-It is the ancestor of the Poodle.
+According to the Encyclopedia of the Dog, the puli is "almost certainly" the ancestor of the poodle.
 The breed was first studied by Dr Emil Raitsitz from Hungary's veterinary college in the 1920s.

 The Puli would commonly work together with the much larger, white Komondor, a Hungarian breed of (solely) livestock guardian dog.
 The Komondor is a large, solidly built dog, around 30 inches tall.
 The Komondor (or several Komondors if there was a large amount of livestock) guarded the sheep or cattle mostly at night, while the Puli herded and guarded them during the day.

 When wolves or bears attacked the livestock, the Puli would alert the pack and the Komondors would come and fight the intruders.
 Pulis can be good at fighting off wolves, because the thick coat protects their skin from being bitten.
 The Komondors usually rested during daytime but at night walked around the flock, constantly moving, patrolling the area.

 Nomadic shepherds of the Hungarian plains valued their herding dogs, paying as much as a year's salary for a Puli.

 Although the coats may look slightly similar, the Puli has never worked in water and the Puli's coat does not grow continuously in the same fashion as a corded Poodle's coat once the cords are formed.